-4. 6 Remuneration and employment contracts of members of the Management Board and of the Supervisory Board
+4. 6 Remuneration and employment contracts of members of the Management Board of the Group companies and of the Supervisory Board

 4. 6.1 Amount of remuneration, awards and benefits for members of the Management Board and the Supervisory Board